stachenov/quazip/CONTRIBUTING.md

 A PR is sort of a patch attached to a specialized forum topic.
-It can be discussed, various pieces of code can be reviewed, and it ends either by merging the PR, including your changes in the QuaZIP repo, or closing it without merging if your changes are rejected for whatever reason.
+It can be discussed, various pieces of code can be reviewed, and it ends either by merging the PR, including your changes in the QuaZip repo, or closing it without merging if your changes are rejected for whatever reason.

 If the PR is successfully merged, you can safely delete your